 The facilities we have and the education we provide are tailored to meet individual needs both inside and outside of the classroom environment.
 Staff at Mount Hawke Academy are all trained to cater for the needs of the children in their care and many staff have had additional training specific to individual children.
 We are committed to narrowing the gap between SEND and non-SEND pupils.
 We do this through a variety of different provisions which may include short-term specific interventions, 1:1 sessions, home-school interventions, other learning interventions developed on an individual need basis as well as support from external agencies where appropriate.
 Every child at Mount Hawke Academy has the opportunity to follow all subjects in the Primary Curriculum and / or access all areas of learning in the Early Years Foundation Stage, the planning and delivery of which is differentiated by our talented team of teachers and their assistants.

-Our Special Educational Needs and Disability Coordinator is Jerry Marks and our Governor who have responsibility for SEND is Claire Elliott.
+Our Special Educational Needs and Disability Coordinator is Jerry Marks.